Swim briefs

 Like underwear briefs, swim briefs feature a triangular shaped front and a solid back providing form-fitting coverage.
-They typically are worn below the lower waist.
+They typically are worn below the true waist.
 They are generally secured by thin banding at the upper thighs, and a drawstring around the waist and/or an elastic waistband.
 Swim briefs are often made of a nylon and spandex (Lycra) composite, while some longer-lasting suits are made from polyester and still others from other materials.
 Most swim briefs have a beige or white front lining made of a similar fabric.

 Use and popularity

+The swim brief was introduced by Speedo in 1956 when Murray Rose wore it at the Summer Olympics in Melbourne and won three gold medals.